ic-crc/crc-covlib/python-wrapper/examples/README.md

 ### iturm2101
 Example showing how to generate and save a beamforming antenna pattern (ITU-R M.2101-0 recommendation, section 5) using crc-covlib's helper sub-package.

+### iturp1411
+Various examples using propagation models from ITU-R P.1411 along with street and building data from OpenStreetMap.

 ### iturp1812-landcover
 Example using the ITU-R P.1812 propagation model to generate a coverage.
 It uses both terrain elevation (HRDEM DTM) and land cover (ESA WorldCover) data.